irkgreen/beltprox/README.md

 Staged:

 Essential:
--try changing color alternatively with each click -reset undo back to default on new and edit
--save last 10 undos?
 -test app cache
 --add check or a way to forcibly get the latest version.
 This could happen every time the user uploads --force users to run: chrome://appcache-internals/ or similar